AhmedSamir22/GP/README.md

 # GP
-This repo for devolop new Payment System
+This repo for devolop new Payment System ( MoPay )